nater0000/simple-app/README.md

 # simple-app

 This is currently based on a MSVC sample app.
-Updated with webui C++ wrapper and a busy loop invoking a javascript function to interact with the site.
+Updated to a flashy demo GUI by @JadeZaher (https://github.com/JadeZaher/NathanCDudeHelp) Updated with webui C++ wrapper and a busy loop invoking a javascript function to interact with the site.
 Using civetweb (via webui), we can run an entire website from a local directory (or more elaborate backend features with effort).
 Updated with a Webview (https://github.com/webview/webview) front end component.
 This may get removed or replaced.